-There are sixteen where a “w” used in the masculine changes to “o” when the adjective qualifies a feminine noun: crwn, crom (bent) (as in acen grom (the circumflex accent or “to bach”); dwfn, dofn (deep); tlws, tlos (pretty); trwm, trom (heavy).
+There are sixteen where a “w” used in the masculine changes to “o” when the adjective qualifies a feminine noun: crwn, crom (bent) (as in acen gron (the circumflex accent or “to bach”), compare crwn/cron (round, circular); dwfn, dofn (deep); tlws, tlos (pretty); trwm, trom (heavy).

 There are 22 where masculine “y” changes to feminine “e”: bychan, bechan (small); byr, ber (as in “stori fer”)(short); cryf, cref (strong); gwyn, gwen (white); llym, llem (strict); melyn, melen (yellow); syml, seml (simple).

 There’s one adjective, “brith” (speckled) where the “i” turns to “ai” to give “braith”.

 All these feminine forms are often heard but not always consistently used, particularly in the spoken language and in informal writing.
 Williams also notes the tendency to use the masculine form in sentences like “mae’r nant yn sych” (cf “nant sech yw hi”).

 Aside from this small number of adjectives, the rest do not have separate masculine and feminine forms.